Tanging Yaman: Plot

 Art eventually agrees to the sale, but on the condition that Danny gets the least amount, if any, of the earnings.
-Meanwhile Danny, conflicted by their decision to sell the land, suggests to Boyet that he continue studying law in Pampanga instead of Manila.
+Meanwhile, Danny, conflicted by their decision to sell the land, suggests to Boyet that he continue studying law in Pampanga instead of Manila.
 Boyet then reveals that Art has offered him a part-time job.
 Danny, apprehensive at the idea, tries to warn Boyet of the grudge Art holds against Danny.
 Boyet lashes out at him while defending Art, saying he doesn't want to be like his father.
 Celine admonishes Boyet and tells him to apologize to his father.
 The two eventually reconcile.

 Grace, Madeleine, and Andrew then depart for the Philippines, leaving Francis in the U.S. They stay with Art in Manila.
 Boyet and Chona visit Loleng at Art's house.
 Loleng, upon hearing Chona sing "Panunumpa", recognizes her and they embrace.
-However, discussion about the land sale triggers another one of Loleng's episodes.
+However, the discussion about the land sale triggers another one of Loleng's episodes.
 She demands to be taken home.
-By this time, she failed to recognize Art, mistaking him for Danny.
+By this time, she fails to recognize Art, mistaking him for Danny.

 Upon arriving in Pampanga to visit Loleng, Grace reunites and reconciles with Danny.
 She tells her eldest brother that she regrets going behind Danny's back with Art regarding the sale and apologizes.
-Danny forgives her, saying he doesn't blame his younger siblings given his history of mismanaging most of the inheritance he got from their father.
-Grace then jokingly tells Danny that whatever happens, the three of them would still share the inheritance.
-Danny, after stating that it doesn't feel right taking advantage of their mother's condition, laughs it off.
+Danny forgives her, saying he doesn't blame his younger siblings, given his history of mismanaging most of the inheritance he got from their father.
+Grace then jokingly tells Danny that whatever happens, the three of them will still share the inheritance.
+Danny, after stating that it doesn't feel right to take advantage of their mother's condition, laughs it off.
 Meanwhile, Madeleine falls in love with one of Boyet's friends, Joel (Dominic Ochoa).

-At her 75th birthday, Loleng has another episode and lashes out at Art, who then chastises his mother for always taking Danny's side, and Grace, for betraying him.
-He laments about his troubled past - how both their father and mother favored Danny while being very strict and distant towards him - culminating in Art berating everyone and declaring that Danny will receive nothing from the sale of the land.
+On her 75th birthday, Loleng has another episode and lashes out at Art, who then chastises his mother for always taking Danny's side and Grace for betraying him.
+He laments about his troubled past - how both their father and mother favored Danny while being very strict and distant towards him, culminating in Art berating everyone and declaring that Danny will receive nothing from the sale of the land.
 Art is sent backwards by a sudden punch from Danny before driving off with his family.